-There are over 400 different forms of anemia.
-Dr. Rita Louise focuses on the most common forms and tells you what to do about them.
+There are over 400 different forms of anaemia.
+Dr Rita Louise focuses on the most common forms and tells you what to do about them.

 Iron Deficiency Anemia

-Iron deficiency anemia occurs when the amount of iron in the body is too low, thus affecting hemoglobin production.
-It is most often found where there is ongoing blood loss, such as in women with heavy menstrual periods, as well as in individuals who suffer from conditions such as bleeding ulcers, gastroenteritis, hemorrhoids, colon polyps or colon cancer.
+It is most often found where there is ongoing blood loss, such as in women with heavy menstrual periods, as well as in individuals who suffer from conditions such as bleeding ulcers, gastroenteritis, haemorrhoids, colon polyps or colon cancer.

 Recommendations For Wellness

-In treating anemia it is important to know its cause, so talk to your doctor and ask him/her to run a blood test to evaluate your health and help you to determine what type of anemia you may have.
+In treating anaemia it is important to know its cause, so talk to your doctor and ask him/her to run a blood test to evaluate your health and help you to determine what type of anaemia you may have.

 Powered by Facebook Comments